RosettaCommons/documentation/Metals.md

 ## Is there a good way to confirm that Rosetta is setting the atomic connectivity properly?

 Yes.
 Explicit CONECT records can be written on PDB export by using the **-inout:connect_info_cutoff 0.0** and **-inout:dump_connect_info true** flags.
-Bonds to the metal ion will be visible when the PDB output from Rosetta is loaded in PyMOL.
+Bonds to the metal ion will be visible when the PDB output from Rosetta is loaded in PyMOL if you use these flags.

 ## I'd like to do other things with metals in my own protocols.
 Where can I find the code for the functionality described here?